pvdz/zeparser3/tests/testcases/parser/await/await_as_arg_default/await_with_arg/in_async/arrow_complex_await/await_as_the_property_to_delete.md

 `````
 throws: Parser error!
-  The arguments of an arrow cannot contain an await expression in their defaults
+  The arguments of an async arrow cannot contain an await expression

 async function a(){     async ([y] = delete foo[await x]) => {};     }
                                                           ^------- error